fulcrumgenomics/prymer/README.md

 ## Recommended Installation

-The package `prymer` requires installation of [interactive `bwa`](https://github.com/fulcrumgenomics/bwa-aln-interactive).

-To satisfy these requirements, it is recommended to install using [bioconda](https://bioconda.github.io/):
+It is recommended to install using [bioconda](https://bioconda.github.io/):

 ```console
 mamba install -c bioconda prymer